yoyoFC/surfs_up/README.md

 ## Summary

 1. O‘ahu is an island part of the Honolulu county.
 Based on the table: station (part of the database hawaii.sqlite), the station ID for this county is USC00511918.
 I will include some additional results based on the location.
 The previous June/December temperature was an overall for all Hawaii, the following result will be focused on the Honolulu station.
-Considering only the 2010-2015 period, the average temperature presents a propitious weather for the shop.
+Considering only the 2010-2015 period, the average temperature (71.62 F) presents a propitious weather for the shop.

 <p align="center"><img src="https://user-images.githubusercontent.com/88695570/137837684-a1136fb0-fcba-4afe-9811-b85eb5ff171b.png">